numoonchld/numoonchld.github.io/_posts/2019-01-21-heroku-environment-pipeline.md

 a git *origin* is, by convention, the source *remote* of a repository

-a single local repository can have multiple *remotes*, to list all of them:
+a single local repository can have multiple *remotes*; to list all of them, do
 ```
 git remote --verbose
 ```